PRACTICES IN HPE

 Class length: 2 hours

 Classroom type: Traditional lecture hall

-Purpose of lesson and desired outcome of learning: The educator would like students to be able to deliberate on and make appropriate decisions in everyday ethical tensions arising in clinical practice.
+Purpose of lesson and desired outcome of learning: The educator would like students to be able to recognize and respond well when faced with everyday ethical tensions arising in clinical practice.

-The lesson: The educator provides knowledge and awareness of professional codes of ethics, professional liability/legal implications, and professional rules regarding conflicts of interest.
+The lesson: The educator focuses on building knowledge and awareness of professional codes of ethics, professional liability/legal implications, and professional guidelines regarding conflicts of interest.
 She then shares cases of ethical tensions and conflicts of interest in class and asks them to apply the codes, laws, and rules governing practice to each case.